Skip to content

 To choose the right PEO for your restaurant, you should look for industry experience of the PEO, assess your business needs, check certifications, review technology and integration, understand pricing structure, and read contracts carefully.

-When choosing a PEO, verify if they charge as a percentage of payroll or as a fixed fee per employee.
-Review the services included and check for any additional costs, such as termination fees, year-end tax processing, and off-cycle payroll runs.
+Verify whether they charge as a percentage of payroll or as a fixed fee per employee.
+Review included services and check for extra costs such as termination fees, year-end tax processing, and off-cycle payroll runs.
+Read the fine print on SLAs (Service Level Agreements), cancellation policies, and whether services will grow with your restaurant.

 What services does the PEO offer?